samkravitz/CircularPrime/README.md

 # CircularPrime
-Java program that determines every circular prime up to a given input
+Java program that determines every circular prime up to a given input.

+# Definitions